oclipa/javascript-cheat-sheet/README.md

 <button type="button" class="collapsible">+ Installing NodeJS</button>
 <div class="content" style="display: none;" markdown="1">

-NodeJS provides many tools that aid javascript development, not least of which is the npm package management tool.
+NodeJS provides many tools that aid JavaScript development, not least of which is the npm package management tool.

 To install NodeJS:
 * Either, download the installer from the NodeJS website: [https://nodejs.org](https://nodejs.org)